Trimbljk/trimbljk.github.io/content/Programming/2020_11_build_cropdata_infra.md

 <span class="infra-variable">Transform</span><span class="colon">:</span><span class="infra-noq-string-value">AWS::Serverless-2016-10-31</span></code>
 </pre>

 Next, we'll specify some resources.
 We need an S3 bucket to which we'll eventually upload our data, a crawler to pull information from that S3 bucket and a database to place the data once it's been crawled.
-All resources are grouped under the <code class="aws-infrastructure-code"><span class="infra-variable">Resources</span></code> header.
+All resources are grouped under the **Resources** header.
 First we'll draft our bucket:

 <pre class="setpre">
 <code class="aws-infrastructure-code"><span class="infra-variable">Resources</span><span class="colon">:</span>